worthingtonjg/FacialRecognition/README.md

 		await _mediaCapture.StartPreviewAsync();
 ```

 The *MediaCapture* class allows us to connect to the attached Web Camera.

 The *PreviewElement.Source* is set to point at _mediaCapture, allowing us to preview the video on our screen.

-- Run the application.
+**Run the application**

 You should get prompted for permission to use the microphone and web camera.
 If you say yes, to both you should see a video preview from the camera on your screen.

 > **Note:** On my Surface Book 2 the *MediaCapture* class defaults to the front facing camera.
 It is possible you have a different camera setup, so you may need to look into the documentation for more information about setting which camera to use.
 >